 Our movement patterns can be improved.
 Everything in our body is inter-connected and adaptable.
-The body tells a story of your life - your past habits, your health history, unresolved traumas, worries about the future.
-We reflect these events in our bodies - and likewise we respond to new inputs and learn new habits.
+The body tells the story of your life - your past habits, your health history, unresolved traumas, worries about the future.
+We reflect these events in our bodies - and likewise we respond to new inputs and learn new patterns.

-At Move Beyond's Restore Your Core® and Pilates and movement therapy sessions, we explore new ways to establish better movement pathways freeing up your body and breath and giving you new strength and resilience.
+At Move Beyond's Pilates and movement therapy sessions, we explore new ways to establish better movement pathways, freeing up your body and breath and giving you new strength and resilience.

 Never think you are broken.
 You have an amazing capacity to heal and get better.

 Why do we have pain?